 There are so many choices out there, so people need to know how to choose the right things.
 Remember, you are aiming to select food items that are good for you and for your entire family.
 Also, eating at home is often cheaper than eating out.

-Here are 15 important healthy shopping tips to take with you to the grocery store:
+15 Healthy shopping tips to take with you to the grocery store

 #1: Plan ahead.